Investing in congregations.

 • Other Congregational Vitality Initiative

-• Application Deadline: One-time deadline of March 13, 2026
+• Application Deadline: Second Cycle deadline of July 15, 2026

-• Decision Timeline: Easter
+• Decision Timeline: August 1, 2026

 Indigenous Human Needs Fund Grants